technofocus-pte/m365cpltdeplextdepth/Instructions/Lab 01/Lab01.md

 3. Browse to the **C:\LabFiles** folder to select and upload a copy of **Fabrikam 2023 Income Statement document to OneDrive**.

-    **Note**: If you have already uploaded all the lab assets to OneDrive as suggested in **Preparing for the lab execution** you can skip this step.

     ![](./media/image6.png)

+    **Note**: If you have already uploaded all the lab assets to OneDrive as suggested in **Preparing for the lab execution (Lab 0)** you can skip this step.

     ![](./media/image7.png)

-4. In Microsoft 365, open Microsoft Word, and then open a new blank document.
+5. In Microsoft 365, open Microsoft Word, and then open a new blank document.

     ![](./media/image8.png)

-5. In the **Draft with Copilot** window that appears at the top of the blank document, enter the following prompt:
+6. In the **Draft with Copilot** window that appears at the top of the blank document, enter the following prompt:

     <span class="mark">**Write a speech for the Fabrikam stakeholders that
     summarizes the results of the company's 2023 income statement found in the attached file**.</span>

-6. In the **Draft with Copilot** window, select the **Reference your content** button.
+7. In the **Draft with Copilot** window, select the **Reference your content** button.
 In the pop-up window that appears, select the file.